A review by Rebecca Muir

 Their reluctant travel companion is Skjorl, an Adamantine Man.
 The Adamantine Men are an order of warriors, whose sworn purpose is to fight dragons, even to the death.
 Another Adamantine Man, Jasaan, also appears in the story.
 He and Skjorl have a stormy history, and despise each other while being bound to stand and fight together.

-The book opens with a quote: “True courage is not the brutal force of vulgar heroes, but the firm resolve of virtue and reason.”
+The Black Mausoleum opens with a quote: “True courage is not the brutal force of vulgar heroes, but the firm resolve of virtue and reason.”
 This is a book about courage, and firm resolve.
 However, the book seems to set out to challenge this quote.
 Kataros, Siff and Skjorl all have an element of vulgarity to them.
 Skjorl especially is portrayed as courageous and a hero but he is definitely vulgar.
 In fact, I found it hard to find a character I really liked.

 The character I ended up most respecting and admiring is portrayed negatively for most of the book.
 There is tension and strife between the main characters so it is hard to know whose side to take.
 It is not until the last part of the book that the ideal of this quote seems to be upheld, and even then it is open for debate as to who the truly courageous character is.

 It is not just the characters who are rather vulgar.
 The language and themes of The Black Mausoleum have a flavour of crudeness.
 Given the bleakness of the landscape of the story, this was in some ways fitting – I had a sense through the whole book of a society fallen apart.
 However, it made the book hard work to read.
 I didn’t really enjoy reading it.